spoonapps/docs/reference/samples/2-node.md

 spoonbrew/git 		32.1MB   		7/16/2014 3:44:27 PM
 spoonbrew/node		10.2MB   		7/16/2014 3:45:10 PM

-# Push your container up to the Spoonium Hub
+# Push your container up to the Spoon Hub
 > spoon push aIRChat
 ```

-Other Spoonium users will now be able to pull and run your image in its saved state.
+Other Spoon users will now be able to pull and run your image in its saved state.

 Visit the [hub](/hub) to see the details of the image you just pushed.